Installation with Docker

 A.) Create your .env configuration file

-Docker Compose automatically loads this file and substitutes the variables into the docker-compose.yml.
+Docker Compose will automatically load this file and substitutes the variables into the docker-compose.yml.

 POSTGRES_USER=txture